AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Previous work

-The inherent noisiness of the stochastic gradient combined with the ubiquity of imperfect data in practical settings has encouraged the propositions of more robust and efficient machine learning algorithms against noisy or heavy-tailed datasets.
-All these methods can be divided into two main approaches, going from methods that produce robust estimates of the loss function, to methods based on the detection and attenuation of wrong gradient updates~(\cite{gulcehre2017robust, holland2019efficient, prasad2020robust, kim2021hyadamc}).
-Each approach has its own pros/cons as summarized in Table~\ref{tab:road_to_robustness}.
+The ubiquity of imperfect data in practical settings combined with the inherent noisiness of the stochastic gradient has encouraged the propositions of more robust and efficient machine learning algorithms against noisy or heavy-tailed datasets.
+All these methods can be divided into two main approaches, ranging from methods that produce robust estimates of the loss function, to methods based on the detection and attenuation of incorrect gradient updates~\cite{gulcehre2017robust, holland2019efficient, prasad2020robust, kim2021hyadamc}.
+Each approach has its own pros and cons, as summarized in Table~\ref{tab:road_to_robustness}.

-As mentioned in the introductory section, the latter approach is the one we take in this paper.
-In particular, we draw inspiration from the work by~\cite{ilboudo2020robust} which first proposed the use of the Student's t-distribution as a statistical model for the gradients of the optimization process.
+As mentioned in the Introduction, we proceed with the latter approach in this study, in view of its wide applicability in machine learning applications.
+In particular, we extend the concepts pertaining to the use of the Student's t-distribution as a statistical model that was first proposed by~\cite{ilboudo2020robust} for the gradients of the optimization process.
+To explicitly highlight the difference between the previous studies (i.e. \cite{ilboudo2020robust} and~\cite{ilboudo2021adaptive}) and our current study, we review the previous methods in this section.